-Fukuoka International School (FIS) is a private, coeducational day school offering the internationally recognized International Baccalaureate Diploma to all students in grades 11 and 12, as well as providing students with the FIS high school diploma.
-FIS offers classes from Early Years (3 years old) to Grade 12.
+Fukuoka International School (FIS) is a private, co-educational day school offering the internationally recognized International Baccalaureate Diploma to all students in grades 11 and 12, as well as providing students with the FIS high school diploma.
+FIS offers classes from early years (three-years-old) to grade 12.
 The school was founded in 1972 with a high school program added in 1990.
-The school year is divided into two semesters extending approximately from August 25 to June 20.
+The school year is divided into two semesters extending approximately from the 3rd week in August to the 3rd week in June.
 There are 180 “teaching and learning days” in the school year.

-Organization: The school is governed by a board of directors and a board of trustees, comprised of business leaders, multiple consulate representation, and parents of students, which work in compliance with Japanese law.
+Organization: The school is governed by a board of directors and a board of trustees (both comprised of business leaders, multiple consulate representatives, and parents of students), who work in compliance with Japanese law.
 FIS is accredited by the Japanese Ministry of Education as a School Juridical Body, “Gakko Hojin.”
 It is also accredited by the Western Association of Schools and Colleges (WASC).
 FIS is authorized to offer the International Baccalaureate Primary Years Program (IBPYP), Middle Years Program (IBMYP), and the Diploma Program (IBDP).
-The school is a member of the Japanese Council of International Schools (JCIS), International Baccalaureate Association of Japan (IBAJ), and the East Asia Regional Council of Schools (EARCOS).
+The school is a member of the Council of International Schools (CIS), Japanese Council of International Schools (JCIS), International Baccalaureate Association of Japan (IBAJ), and the East Asia Regional Council of Schools (EARCOS).